 - Improved Customer Satisfaction: Assortment planning ensures that the products offered align with customer preferences and needs.
 By curating a well-designed assortment, retailers can provide customers with a diverse and relevant selection, increasing their satisfaction and likelihood of making purchases.

-- Increased Sales and Profitability: By strategically planning the assortment, retailers can optimize sales and profitability.
-This includes identifying high-demand products, capitalizing on market trends, and optimizing product mix and pricing strategies.
-An effective assortment plan can drive customer engagement, increase conversion rates, and maximize revenue.
+- Increased Sales and Profitability: By strategically planning the assortment, retailers can optimise sales and profitability.
+This includes identifying high-demand products, capitalising on market trends, and optimising product mix and pricing strategies.
+An effective assortment plan can drive customer engagement, increase conversion rates, and maximise revenue.

 - Competitive Advantage: Assortment planning enables retailers to differentiate themselves from competitors.
 By carefully selecting unique and innovative products, leveraging market insights, and catering to specific customer segments, retailers can position themselves as preferred destinations for customers seeking specific types of products.
 This helps to build a competitive advantage in the market.